iotaledger/iota-poex-tool/README.md

 For simplicity, we have used all the defaults parameters but we could also use all of these flags if we wanted too:

 * -p, --provider [provider]
-* -s, --seed [seed]
 * -a, --address [address]
-* -m, --magnitude [magnitude]
-* -d, --depth [depth]
 * -t, --tag

-* -f, --full
+When using the CMD these network-related parameters of the functions default to [these values](https://github.com/iotaledger/iota-poex-tool/src/config.json)

-That is all what we can do with signing documents, in the next section we are going to fetch data from the Tangle.
+Now, let us use the fetch data from the Tangle.

 ```
-> iotatool fetch OIC9B9TZEU9DTAPJ9XOJCQLIFLDRYANONPYWJI9VG9MMLFRKMIOENPSMNICJIQNKFMTQIMSSGOOJIH999
+> node cmd.js fetch 0988e59a1ac52ac0d5397f48d9357f8c2819abf48235d964fdd89317475bff35
-tx value = afeea52aa284ffa2110f2feaa67fffff2
+Payload-data = afeea52aa284ffa2110f2feaa67fffff2
 ```
-Again, here we have omitted all bundle parameters thus using default ones.
+Again, here we have omitted all parameters thus using default ones.
 Using the same default parameters, we were able to retrieve the exact data that was stored in the Tangle, now we could just calculate the file hash and compare it with this Hash to say whether the document has been changed or not.

 Even more easier we could also use a direct Command that does that for us **verify** fn :

 ```
-> iotatool verify /home/myContract.doc
+> node cmd.js verify /home/myContract.doc
 true
 ```